Superfluid Picture for Rotating Space-Times: Quantized vortices in a superfluid and rotating space-times

 That is, closed time-like curves appear when the velocity of frame dragging exceeds the speed of light.
-In contrast with the gravitational vortex closed time-like curves appear in the Som-Raychaudhuri space-time at large radii.
-The appearance of closed time-like curves in G\"{o}del space-times mimics the behavior of Som-Raychaudhuri space-time in that the closed time-like curves appear at large radii.
-In particular, for the G\"{o}del metric (13) the condition for the appearance of closed time-like curves is
+In contrast with the gravitational vortex, closed time-like curves appear in the Som--Raychaudhuri space-time at large radii.
+The appearance of closed time-like curves in G\"odel space-times mimics the behavior of Som--Raychaudhuri space-time in that the closed time-like curves appear at large radii.
+In particular, for the G\"odel metric (\ref{eq14}) the condition for the appearance of closed time-like curves is

-When $m\rightarrow 0$ this condition reduces to eq.
-(17).
-When $m = 2{\Omega\over c}$ the radius where the velocity of frame dragging approaches the speed of light recedes to infinity, and the space-time will be free of closed time-like curves everywhere.
-We now wish to inquire as to the significance of the conditions (17) and (18) from the point of view of a rotating superfluid.
-Evidently then a superfluid description for the metrics (13) and (16) will require an external rotating container of normal matter to create a frame dragging potential.
-The elementary fact that this container cannot rotate faster than the speed of light leads to the conditions (17) and (18).
-The occurrence of solid body-like frame dragging in the G\"{o}del and Som-Raychaudhuri metrics may seem to be incompatible with a superfluid interpretation for space-time because $\vec{\nabla}\times\vec{v} = 2\vec{\Omega}$ for a solid body rotating with angular velocity $\vec{\Omega}$, whereas the flow velocity of a superfluid must have zero curl since it is the gradient of a phase.
+When $m\rightarrow 0$, this condition reduces to Eq.~(\ref{eq18}).
+When $m = 2{{\mit\Omega}\over c}$, the radius where the velocity of frame dragging approaches the speed of light recedes to infinity, and the space-time will be free of closed time-like curves everywhere.
+We now wish to inquire as to the significance of the conditions (\ref{eq18}) and (\ref{eq19}) from the point of view of a rotating superfluid.
+Evidently then, a superfluid description for the metrics (\ref{eq14}) and (\ref{eq17}) will require an external rotating container of normal matter to create a frame dragging potential.
+The elementary fact that this container cannot rotate faster than the speed of light leads to the conditions (\ref{eq18}) and (\ref{eq19}).
+The occurrence of solid body-like frame dragging in the G\"odel and Som--Raychaudhuri metrics may seem to be incompatible with a superfluid interpretation for space-time because $\vec{\nabla}\times\vec{v} = 2\vec{\mit\Omega}$ for a solid body rotating with angular velocity $\vec{\mit\Omega}$, whereas the flow velocity of a superfluid must have zero curl since it is the gradient of a phase.
 The resolution of this paradox is that the solid body rotation curve corresponds to a coarse-grained average of the velocities from an array of individual vortices.
-The superfluid as a whole will respond to the frame dragging created by the array of vortices leading to the G\"{o}del-like metrics.
-In between the vortices the flow is irrotational so $\vec{\nabla}\times\vec{v} = 0$ in the superfluid condensate.
+The superfluid as a whole will respond to the frame dragging created by the array of vortices leading to the G\"odel-like metrics.
+In between the vortices, the flow is irrotational so $\vec{\nabla}\times\vec{v} = 0$ in the superfluid condensate.